RoliBoy/RoliBoy.github.io/writeups/defcamp2020-qr-mania/defcamp2020-qr-mania.md

 ### extracting http objects with wireshark

-inspecting the pcap file with wireshark reveals some http responses with png images. these can be extracted using the wireshark cli with the `--export-objects` option.
+inspecting the pcap file with wireshark reveals some http responses with png images

+these can be extracted using the wireshark cli with the `--export-objects` option

 ```bash
 tshark -r challenge.pcap --export-objects "http,resources"
 ```

-the extracted images contain colored qr codes, which decode to one character each. it is safe to assume that the flag has to be assembled from those characters; but what about their order?
+the extracted images contain colored qr codes, which decode to one character each

+it is safe to assume that the flag has to be assembled from those characters; but what about their order?

 ### extracting the order from the exif data

-turns out the position of each character is stored in the corresponding image's exif data.
+turns out the position of each character is stored in the exif data of the corresponding image

 ```bash
 ls resources/*.png |\